 “I am the Immaculate Conception”

 On 2nd March Bernadette saw the Lady for the thirteenth time.
 This time she asked Bernadette to tell the priests to build a chapel and have a procession at the place.
 Bernadette went to the parish priest, Fr Dominique Peyramale.
-He repimanded her and did not want to hear what she was saying.
+He reprimanded her and did not want to hear what she was saying.
 He insisted that Bernadette ask the Lady to identify herself.
 On 25th March, the feast of the Annunciation, Bernadette went to the grotto at dawn and when the lady appeared she asked: “Would you kindly tell me who you are?”
-She repeated the question twice more and the Lady replied: “I am the Immaculate Conception.
-I want a chapel here.”
+She repeated the question twice more and the Lady replied: “I am the Immaculate Conception.”

 When Bernadette reported this reply, it caused a fever of excitement.
 Four years previously Pope Pius IX had solemnly proclaimed in Rome that Our Lady was preserved free from all stain of original sin, called the dogma of the Immaculate Conception .
 Bernadette could not easily have known or heard such words as at that time it was something that would only have been discussed by priests.

 After that there were only two other visions – on 7th April and 16th July.
 Many times afterwards, Bernadette was often asked to repeat the story of the visions, but the accounts never varied in any significant detail.